-minor nonconformity: An isolated lapse in SFI 202215-2019 Standard(s) program implementation which does not indicate a systematic failure to consistently meet an SFI objective, performance measure or indicator.
+minor nonconformity: An isolated lapse in SFI 2022 Standard(s) implementation which does not indicate a systematic failure to consistently meet an SFI objective, performance measure or indicator.

 mitigation: Climate change mitigation consists of actions to limit the magnitude or rate of global warming and its related effects.
 This generally involves reductions in human emissions of greenhouse gases.
-Commented [SFI21]: Edit from Oct 15 TG call.